When was the last time you felt good...happy, full of energy, and interested in life? When did you start feeling depressed?

-Many Americans today suffer from depression, something that robs them of joy and happiness, of having the freedom to follow their dreams, and of having a sense of adventure in life.
-Depression can affect your physical, mental, emotional and spiritual well-being.
+Depression robs you of joy and happiness.
+It keeps you from feeling free to follow your dreams, and of having a sense of adventure in life.
 It can negatively impact your ability to do your job effectively, to enter into relationships with others, or to even engage in activities that previously brought you enjoyment.
 It can cause you to feel tired all the time, have difficulty concentrating, feel irritable, have trouble sleeping or oversleeping, feel hopeless and pessimistic, and even have thoughts of suicide if the depression is severe.
-How does depression affect you?
 What does it hold you back from doing in your life?

 Sometimes depression is simply a reaction to circumstances in life that are beyond your ability to cope, and once those circumstances change, or you learn some good coping tools, you are likely to feel better.
 But, sometimes, depression can be something that settles into your life, bringing feelings of heaviness, emptiness, loneliness and darkness.
 When that happens, you may feel like you are stuck and can't get out of it, yet have little motivation to try to summon the energy to change.